Maria Temryukovna: Life

-The daughter of Temryuk of Kabardia, Maria (originally named Qochenay bint Teymour (Кученей) before her baptism) was presented to Ivan in Moscow after the death of his first wife Anastasia Romanovna.
-Russian folklore tells of how Ivan's first wife, before dying, warned him not to take a pagan as a wife.
-Ivan was so smitten by Maria's beauty, that he decided to marry her immediately.
+Born Qochenay bint Teymour (Кученей), (Note: Also spelled "Kucheney" or "Kuchenei") the daughter of Eastern Circassian Prince Temryuk of Kabardia, she was presented to Ivan in Moscow after the death of his first wife Anastasia Romanovna.
+Ivan was so smitten by her beauty, that he decided to marry her immediately.
+Before the marriage, she was baptized and took the name Maria.
 On 21 August 1561, they married, four days before Ivan's 31st birthday.
-The marriage took place after the marriage negotiations between Ivan and Catherine Jagiellon stranded.
+Maria would have been about 15.
+The marriage took place after the marriage negotiations between Ivan and Catherine Jagiellon of Poland fell apart.

-Ivan soon came to regret the decision to marry her, on account of his new wife being viewed as illiterate and vindictive.
-She never fully integrated to the Muscovite way of life, and was considered a poor stepmother to Ivan's two sons Ivan and Feodor.
-She gave birth to a son named Vasili, named after her father-in-law on 21 March 1563, though he died on 3 May that same year.
-Maria was generally hated by her subjects, who believed her to be manipulative and witch-like in her behaviour.
+According to some contemporary opinions, Maria was viewed as cruel, illiterate and vindictive, unable to fully integrate to the Muscovite way of life, and was considered a poor stepmother to Ivan's two sons Ivan and Feodor.
 Some sources claim it was she who first incited her husband to form the oprichniki.
+However, according to Isabel de Madariaga, most historians reject the idea that Maria, or any of his other wives, ever exercised any influence over Ivan.
+On 21 March 1563, she gave birth to a son named Vasili, named after her father-in-law, though he died on 3 May that same year.

+In the summer of 1564, she accompanied Ivan on a pilgrimage to Pereslavl-Zalessky, where the local monks and other observers "were impressed with her modest bearing, religious proclivities, and grasp of affairs."

-She died on 1 September 1569 at the age of 25.
+She died on 1 September 1569, in her early 20s.
 It was rumored that she had been poisoned by her own husband, but there is no historical evidence to such rumours.
-The Tsar also never admitted as such, and had many people tortured on suspicion of assassinating the Tsaritsa.